Leaving Care and the Local Offer

-To be able to get the support set out in this offer, you must have been in care for at least 13 weeks between the ages of 14 and 16 (including your 16th birthday) or for 13 weeks after your 16th birthday.
+To be able to get the support set out in this offer, you must have been in care for at least 13 weeks between the ages of 14 and 16.
+This includes your 16th birthday or for 13 weeks after your 16th birthday.
 If you are not sure whether you qualify for support, then ask your Personal Adviser.

-The corporate parenting principles set out seven principles that Local Authorities must have regard to when exercising their functions in relation to looked after children and care leavers as follows:
+The corporate parenting principles set out seven principles that Local Authorities must keep in mind when exercising their functions in relation to looked after children and care leavers as follows:

 - To act in the best interests, and promote the physical and mental health and wellbeing of those children and young people

 - To encourage those children and young people to express their views, wishes and feelings

 - To take into account the views , wishes and feelings of those children and young people

 - To help those children and young people gain access to and make the best use of, services provided by Darlington Borough Council and its relevant partners